photoprism/photoprism-docs/docs/user-guide/search/filters.md

 mono:true review:false
 ```

-The search result shows pictures that are monochrome **and** not in the overview.
+The search result shows pictures that are monochrome **and** not in review.

 Additionally some filters can be combined with `&` as follows: